-- Provide funding for training and apprenticeship positions. - Select a member of a marginalized group when qualifications and seniority are relatively equal in a job competition. - Target outreach to marginalized group communities. - Provide sensitivity courses related to marginalized groups. - Establish bridging positions to enable marginalized group members to gain the qualifications and experience needed to advance. - Implement work-family balance policies such as child care or elder care. - Implement flexible work programs like job shares. - Implement mentoring programs. - Implement anti-harassment programs and policies. - Implement accommodation measures. - Recognize that there is more than one way of doing things.
+- Provide funding for training and apprenticeship positions. - Select a member of a marginalized group when qualifications and seniority are relatively equal in a job competition. - Target outreach to marginalized group communities. - Provide sensitivity and anti-oppression courses for current workforce members. - Establish bridging positions to enable marginalized group members to gain the qualifications and experience needed to advance. - Implement work-family balance policies such as child care or elder care. - Implement flexible work programs like job shares. - Implement mentoring programs. - Implement anti-harassment programs and policies. - Implement accommodation measures. - Recognize that there is more than one way of doing things.

-For more information and resources on employment equity, please contact equality@cupe.ca
+For more information and resources on employment equity, please visit cupe.ca